robinboncoeur/Projects/docs/blogs/Blog25.md

 I'm thinking of doing a bit of video exploring -- shooting a bunch of footage with my GH5.
 My YouTube channel needs a bit of love. might be supplimented / enhanced by AI.
 AI can be a powerful tool to *augment* your imaginative creations, but too many use it to *replace* creativity.
 This is not new: case in point ... get on the [Blender site](https://www.blender.org/features/) and have a look at the images.
 What stands out?
 They're almost **ALL** images of futuristic, post-apocalyptic scenes.
 This is where imagination runs these days.
 WTF?
 Ruin and desolation everywhere.
 How freakin' dreary!

 By the way, Blender is now up to version 5 (in Beta, going to be released Nov 5th).
 I've sort-of gotten away from 3D now ... as Marc would say: "Je me suis calmé sûr la question."
-I suppose the same with happen with AI-enhanced art too, at some stage.
+I suppose the same wi11 happen with AI-enhanced art too, at some stage.

 <hr style="height:4px;border-width:0;color:pink;background-color:pink">

-27701134